TurkuForge/baby-project-deployment/README.md

 and then you have the production environment running locally.

 The official deployment to the server is done through GitHub actions.
 The process is basically just bumping the version in the `.env` file that we keep in the version control and create a PR.
-Only orginization mebers can create PRs for this repo.
+Only organization members can create PRs for this repo.
 This is only for safety reasons.
 We don't want anyone to deploy unwanted changes.